 Click the link above and you'll see a five-year subscription deal.
 While that length of time might put you off, the up-front cost is about the same as many of the two-year deals here.
 So you're paying the same money (or less), but getting access for five years.
 If that's not convenient, we don't know what is.

-As well as apps for iPhone and iPad, there are lots of others and you can use up to five devices at the same time when connected to Ivacy's VPN service.
+As well as working on your iPhone, Ivacy has plenty of other apps and you can use up to five devices at the same time with the service.

 It doesn't have the largest number of servers and you're not going to get the absolute top speeds, but the appeal here is value: it's a great service with minor niggles that you can read about in our full Ivacy review.